 A week later, the cheque came through.
-At the age of 30, it felt it was a great thing to happen to my family and me.
-I gave my lovely sister a large sum of money and she bought a caravan.
-My family all went on holiday to Florida and we did our house up.
+At the age of thirty, it felt it was a great thing to happen to my family and me.
+I gave my lovely sister twenty grand, and she bought a caravan.
+My family all went on holiday to Florida, and we did our house up.
 But instead of making me sensible and helping us out, my windfall simply fed my addiction and paved the way for things to get much worse.

 My husband, at the time, tried to help but did not have much idea.
 We separated but kept getting back together.
 I was out of control.
-Without anyone knowing, I remortgaged the house.
+Without anyone knowing, I re-mortgaged the house.
 Twice.
-The debts were mounting up, and I had taken out loans of considerable sums.
-My former husband and I decided it was time to split for good, but before we did, he paid the standard fee it cost back then for me to declare myself bankrupt.
+The debts were mounting up, and I had taken out loans of over fifty grand.

+My former husband and I decided it was time to split for good, but before we did, he paid the five-hundred and twenty-five pounds it cost back then for me to declare myself bankrupt.
 I thought this was it the lowest point I could drop to.
 We had lost our home.
 The place for Georgia, Danny and I to live in was to be a hostel.
 It wasn't the type of venue for raising children, so they were loved and looked after by my family, and I was on my own at the hostel.

-Somehow, we, or more accurately I got lucky.
-Within eight weeks we were found a three bedroom flat by the council.
+Somehow, we, or more accurately I, got lucky.
+Within eight weeks we were found a three-bedroomed flat by the council.